Go Deep, Then Wide: Building Integrative Health Practices

 By Glenn Sabin

-Contrary to this article’s title, entrepreneurs and business managers naturally do the exact opposite: focusing widely but not deeply enough.
+Contrary to this article’s title, entrepreneurs and business managers often do the exact opposite: focusing widely but not deeply enough.
 That’s a productivity killer.
 Let me explain.

 See, when it comes to running a successful clinic we’re mindful of all the big picture details and we’re often jumping around simultaneously from task to task dutifully trying to keep all the balls in motion in order to make steady progress.
 We put a positive sounding spin on this by calling it multitasking.
 Might sound good but…